 Canadian dollar

 El Canadian dollar (CAD) is the official currency of CanadaIts value is largely driven by the commodities market, particularly oil.
-Canada is one of the leading countries in the export of oil and other natural resources such as uranium.
-This wealth of resources, coupled with Canada's political and economic stability, makes the CAD one of the most important and popular currencies on the Forex market.
+Canada is one of the world’s leading exporters of oil and other natural resources such as uranium.
+This wealth of resources, coupled with Canada’s political and economic stability, makes the CAD one of the most important and popular currencies in the Forex market.
+The Canadian dollar is closely linked to the US dollar due to the proximity and volume of trade between the two countries.
+Many investors consider the CAD to be a currency tied to the energy sector and closely monitor oil prices to assess future exchange rate movements.

 Hong Kong dollar